New Federal Resume Guidelines:

 Building a Federal Resume

-A federal resume will ask your citizenship status and most, but not all, positions require you to be a U.S. citizen.
-You’re also asked if you’ve worked for the federal government before and if you qualify for veterans preference—that is, you’ve served on active duty in the Armed Forces.
+To apply for positions on USAJOBS, you must create a profile.
+The profile will show your citizenshipmost, but not all, positions require you to be a U.S. citizen.
+You will also be asked if you have ever worked for the federal government and if you qualify for veterans preference—that is, whether you served on active duty in the armed forces.
+If you make your resume searchable, your profile is automatically searchable too.
+Recruiters can match your background with the jobs they want to fill.

 Work experience

-Required: Employer, location, title, start and end date, average hours worked per week, responsibilities and accomplishments for each job you list.
+Required: Employer, location, title, start and end date (month/year), average hours worked per week, responsibilities and accomplishments.

 Education

-Include information on the schools you attended and the relevant coursework you completed.
-Only list degrees from accredited schools, or programs that meet the Office of Personnel Management’s standards.
-Provide as much information as possible to support your case that you’re the best person for the job.
+Include information about the schools you attended and the relevant coursework you completed.
+Only list degrees from accredited schools or programs.
+To determine if a school or program is accredited, refer to the Department of Education’s Institutional Accreditation System.
+Provide as much information as possible to support your case that you are the best person for the job.

-Optional: Grade-point averages, relevant coursework, academic papers or projects, key presentations, honors received, other important accomplishments.
+Optional: Grade-point averages, relevant coursework, academic papers or projects, key presentations, honors received, and other important accomplishments.

 Optional Information